puremourning/vimspector/README.md

 * `dlvFlags`: (string) additional command line arguments to pass to delve

+The debugger (delve) is launched in a terminal window so that you can see its output and pass input to the debuggee.

 See [vscode-go docs](https://github.com/golang/vscode-go/blob/master/docs/debugging.md#launchjson-attributes) for full launch options.
 Yes, it seems that's the only place they are documented (apparently, they are not documented by delve itself).